A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

-A nonlinear system of $3\mathcal N$ coupled equations is solved at each time step with the Jacobian-free Newton-Krylov algorithm~\cite{Knoll2004,Alam2011}.
 A number of simulations with $\mathcal N$ between $33\times 33$ and $257\times 257$ and Reynolds number, $\mathcal Re$, between $100$ and $1\,000$ have been considered.
 For $\mathcal N = 257\times 257$, we have tested time steps ($\Delta t$) between $10^{-5}$ and $10^{-2}$.
-Analysis of the simulated data shows that the average CPU time in the wall-clock unit, for CFL numbers $0.25$ ($\Delta t=10^{-3}$) and $2.5$ ($\Delta t=10^{-2}$), are about $12$~days and $1$~day, respectively, for the same dimensionless integration time.
-Most classical CFD code would use a CFL~$<1$ because the advection term is typically treated with an explicit scheme.
-In contrast, implicit treatment in the present work has saved about $90$\% of the CPU time for this particular test.
+Analysis of the simulated data shows that the average CPU times in the wall-clock unit, for CFL numbers $0.25$ ($\Delta t=10^{-3}$) and $2.5$ ($\Delta t=10^{-2}$), are about $12$~days and $1$~day, respectively, for the same dimensionless integration time.
+As expected, the speed up for the implicit scheme is approximately linear with respect to time steps.
+Most classical CFD codes would use a CFL~$<1$ because the advection term is typically treated with an explicit scheme.
+The method of~\citet{Perrin2006} is further restrictive because the viscous term has also been treated explicitly.

 For $\mathcal Re=1\,000$, the simulated velocity fields are presented in Fig~\ref{fig:shear}$(a$-$b)$, showing an overall pattern of the circulation, which are in good agreement with previously reported results~\cite{Ghia82,Alam2012,Ghadimi2013}.
 In Fig~\ref{fig:shear}$(c)$, we have compared the simulated velocity, $u(0.5,y)$, for $\mathcal Re=100$, $400$, and $1\,000$.
-The pattern of the velocity profile with increasing $\mathcal Re$ is similar to what was presented by~\citet{Ghia82} and~\citet{Ghadimi2013}.
-Table~\ref{tab:shear} confirms a quantitative assessment of the present simulation with respect to the reference model, where the minimum values of $u_x(x,y)$ and $u_y(x,y)$ have been reported for $\mathcal Re=100$, $400$, and $1\,000$.
+The pattern of the velocity profile with increasing $\mathcal Re$ is similar to what was presented by~\citet{Perrin2006}, \citet{Ghia82} and~\citet{Ghadimi2013}.
+Table~\ref{tab:shear} confirms a quantitative assessment of the present simulation with respect to the reference model, where the minimum values of $u(x,y)$ and $v(x,y)$ have been reported for $\mathcal Re=100$, $400$, and $1\,000$.